— M.A., The University of Texas at Austin

 - Office: BUR 512

 - Office Hours: By appointment

 - Campus Mail Code: A3700

-Michael's dissertation,"Slaves of Christ: Caesar’s Household and the Early Christians," examines literary and epigraphic data to explain the relationships between the familia Caesaris (the Roman emperor’s slaves and former slaves from the middle of the first century until the first quarter of the third century.
+His dissertation, "Slaves of Christ: Caesar’s Household and the Early Christians," examines the relationships between early Christian communities and the Roman emperor’s slaves and former slaves from the middle of the first century until the first quarter of the third century.
 The project utilizes insights from cultural geography to explain how these relationships were both historical and imaginary, yet helped cultivate early Christian history, geography, and ethnogenesis.

 In the summers, Michael usually participates in archaeological fieldwork on the Ostia synagogue in Ostia, Italy, and conducts research in Rome and its environs.

 Michael is a former David Bruton Jr. Fellow.